maueroats/teaching/content/intermediate-cs/sem2final/30-grade-all.md

     * A single player can fertilize their plant by hitting "f".
 Fertilizing also helps the plants nearby (see below).
     * Fertilizing causes each affected plant to grow +2 faster than previously.
-    * Fertilizing a plant will also affect every plant within distance of 10 units in the same way.
+    * Fertilizing a plant will also affect the growth rate of every plant within a distance of 10 units of the initial plant.
     * A single player can trim their plant (shrinking radius by 9) by hitting "t".
     * A single player clicking anywhere resets all plants to their